Search Funnels reports and conversion data

 This report shows the sequence of keywords that customers clicked before completing a conversion, and how frequently that sequence happened.

-For example, the fourth row of this Top Paths (Clicks) report shows that there were 24 conversions in which the customer first clicked on an ad for the keyword "interesting blogs to read," then an ad for the keyword "read blogs," and then an ad for "funny blogs to read," before completing a conversion.
+For example, the fourth row of this Top Paths (Clicks) report shows that there were 16 conversions in which the customer first clicked on an ad for the keyword "stream," then a different ad for the same keyword before completing a conversion.
 This report is available at campaign, ad group, and keyword levels.

 This report shows actual customer searches.
 This is different than Keyword Paths in Search Funnels, which reflect the keywords that were matched by the customer's search.

-For example, this report shows that 9 customers searched for "famous blogs" twice before converting.
+For example, this report shows that 4 customers searched for "gift of flowers" twice before converting.

 This report also shows paths, but collapses any keywords that were repeated along the way.
 This is useful for seeing conversion paths that consist of different keywords, and how customers move between keywords.

-For example, the top row of this Top Paths (Transitions) report shows that there were 30 conversions where the customer first searched and clicked on an ad for the keyword "funny blogs" one or more times, then searched and clicked on an ad for the keyword "funny blog" one or more times before converting.
+For example, the top row of this Top Paths (Transitions) report shows that there were 67 conversions where the customer first searched and clicked on an ad for the keyword "cake to india" one or more times, then searched and clicked on an ad for the keyword "funny blog" one or more times before converting.
 This report is available at keyword, ad group, and campaign levels.

 - Reports based on different attribution models